MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-intrastat.md

    ![Purchase order details on the General tab of the Intrastat page](media/intrastat_overview_6.png)

 ## List of country/region-specific articles
-The following table lists the available country/region-specific intrastat articles.
+The following table lists the available country/region-specific Intrastat articles.

 | Country          | Link      |
 |------------------|-----------|